HenryRocha/HARBS/README.md

 sh installer.sh
 ```

+**_Obs:_** It is recommend to reboot after the install is complete, otherwise some programs won't start properly.

 ## Customization

 By default, HARBS uses the configuration found in the [`config.xsh`][3] and installs [my dotfiles][4].
 These options can be easily changed by editing the configuration file.